loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-process-values/README.md

 - The use of the Kafka Streams DSL: `processValues()`
 - The use of the Processor API
   - The access to the processor context
-  - The creation of a timestamp state store and its connection to the processor
+  - The creation of a timestamped state store and its connection to the processor
 - The use of unit tests with Topology Test Driver.

 This module does: